Compliance February 7, 2026 | 10 min read

 03 What Crypto Exchanges Must Report to Tax Authorities

-- Wallet Transfers – Deposits and withdrawals to and from the exchange
+• Wallet Transfers – Deposits and withdrawals between exchange and external wallets

 Source: EU Commission, DAC8 Taxation and Customs